cloudposse/atmos/website/docs/quick-start/configure-terraform-backend.md

 needs to have a separate S3 bucket, DynamoDB table, and IAM role with different permissions (for example, the `development` Team should be able to access the Terraform backend only in the `dev` account, but not in `staging` and `prod`).

-Atmos supports this use-case by using deep-merging of stack manifests and [Inheritance](/core-concepts/components/inheritance), which makes the backend configuration reusable and DRY.
+Atmos supports this use-case by using deep-merging of stack manifests, [Imports](/core-concepts/stacks/imports) and [Inheritance](/core-concepts/components/inheritance), which makes the backend configuration reusable and DRY.

 We'll split the backend config between the Organization and the accounts.